 You are here

-CoMath Conversations bring together mathematics teachers, educators, and other stakeholders about once a month to tackle some of the toughest questions we face in math education.
+CoMath Conversations bring together mathematics teachers, educators, and other stakeholders about once a month to tackle some of the most challenging questions we face in math education.

-Description: Schools and teachers are eager to provide high-quality interventions to students who may be struggling in mathematics, and districts have used COVID relief dollars to add staff to provide these interventions.
+October 2021 Conversation: How do we provide quality math interventions for students?
+Schools and teachers are eager to provide high-quality interventions to students who may be struggling in mathematics, and districts have used COVID relief dollars to add staff to provide these interventions.
 But what makes a good intervention?
 What materials are needed?
 What specialized training do the interventionists need?
 On October 14 from 3:30-4:45, we'll discuss these issues and share ideas about math interventions so more students get the help they need, when they need it.
-Register today!

 September 2021 Conversation: How do we retain our math teachers?
 There was a rush this summer to hire math teachers, and a lot of positions around the state were left unfilled.
 So why were so many math teachers leaving, and what would have made them stay?
 It's more complicated than salary and benefits, as teachers consider job satisfaction, administrative support, professional learning and advancement opportunities, and relationships with colleagues and parents in their decisions to stay in their school or leave.
 On September 16 from 3:30 to 4:45, I'll facilitate a CoMath Conversation where I'll talk about what the research says and people can share what is and isn't working for them in their schools.

 August 2021 Conversation: How do we teach math without a math teacher?
 With more than 75 districts looking to fill math teacher openings, this is a question some districts will ask themselves when the school year begins.
 On Thursday, Aug.
 12 from 3:30 to 4:45 p.m., CDE mathematics specialist Raymond Johnson will host an online forum to discuss and share ideas for making the most of this unfortunate situation.